Dan-Q/dmg-post-finder/README.md

     - `wp/wp-content/debug.log` - the Dockerised WordPress is configured with `WP_DEBUG=true`, logging to this file
 - `wp-data/initial-db.sql` - skeleton data used to populate the dev database
 - `docker-compose.yml` - Docker configuration
+- `20000-posts-for-testing.sql.gz` - GZipped SQL which, if run, will add 200,000 Posts to your `wp_posts` table
 - `README.md` - this readme